Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 Component architecture cross-reference

-Phase 5 component architecture is documented separately in docs/PHASE5_COMPONENT_ARCHITECTURE.md.
+Component architecture is documented separately in docs/PHASE5_COMPONENT_ARCHITECTURE.md.

 That document defines the current component-design rules, including the Node/PanelNode boundary, semantic content vs structural children, component state ownership, primitive-node criteria and the rule that new abstractions must emerge from concrete requirements.